 30 hours 'free' childcare: what parents need to know

-A note on COVID 19: Parents who are usually eligible to access the 30 hours and Tax-Free Childcare schemes will continue to benefit from them in the summer term, even if their income falls during the coronavirus outbreak.
+A note on COVID 19: Parents who are usually eligible to access the 30 hours and Tax-Free Childcare schemes will continue to benefit from them until 31 October 2020, even if their income falls during the coronavirus outbreak.
 The Department for Education has confirmed that parents will still receive funding for the offers, even if their earnings fall below the minimum requirements during the pandemic.

 The government's 30-hours funded childcare places for working parents of three- and four-year-olds differs from the 15 hours childcare offer.

 Below we address some of the details and questions on the 30 hours offer, including how to sign up for it and the temporary eligibility changes that have been introduced as a result of the Covid-19 outbreak.